-UV/vis microscope distinguishes between organic and inorganic crystals.
+- UV/vis microscope identification of organic and inorganic crystals.

 The Crystallization Facility has a large library of commercial kits on hand.

 TTP LabTech Mosquito nanoliter-scale liquid handlers generate hanging and sitting drop crystallization experiments.

 The three-drop pattern (pictured right) requires 40 ul of sample and produces 288 unique conditions 210 nl each.
 For initial screening we typically recommend a three-drop pattern that varies protein:chemical concentration to increase the chance of obtaining crystals.

 After a sample is received it is prepared immediately.
 A total of 2,880 conditions only requires 400ul of sample.

 The minimum volume required to set up a single drop experiment is 15 uL (100nl sample: 100nl crystallant).